 On Wednesday’s “Conan”, Will Ferrell was in full character as Ron Burgundy (Anchorman).
 He shared a chart of “species intelligence hierarchy” that includes the eagle, narwhal, and “the lowly sea otter”.

 See if you can spot a mistake he made in sea otter biology (other than thinking that sea otters are stupid).
-The part about the hierarchy starts at 1:12.

 One of my favorite things to do when watching TV is to point out “science oopsies”, especially in crime shows like Bones, Body of Proof etc. I define a “science oopsie” as when something is not portrayed accurately in the show or movie, or done incorrectly.